 Macular Degeneration Treatment

 Macular degeneration is one of the most common eye conditions causing vision loss in older people.
 In macular degeneration, the macula (the central portion of the retina) is damaged, causing impairment of central vision.
-Some people with the condition progress slowly, with gradual vision loss, while others may have quickly progressing symptoms or sudden vision loss.1
+Some people with the condition progress slowly, with gradual vision loss.
+Others may have quickly progressing symptoms or sudden vision loss.1

-There are two kinds of AMD: dry AMD and wet AMD, and treatment can vary depending on the stage and type of AMD.
-While dry AMD can have early, intermediate, and advanced stages, wet AMD is by definition always considered advanced or late AMD.
-The main focus, then, of this page will be AMD and the goals of its treatment.1
+There are two kinds of AMD: dry AMD and wet AMD.
+Treatment can vary depending on the stage and type of AMD.
+Dry AMD can have early, intermediate, and advanced stages.
+The advanced stage of dry AMD is also known as geographic atrophy.
+Wet AMD is by definition always considered advanced or late AMD.1

 Slowing disease progression